Sunday Worship Service

 University Chapel Staff: The Rev. Alison L. Boden, Ph.D., Dean of Religious Life and of the Chapel; The Rev. Dr. Theresa S. Thames, Associate Dean of Religious Life and of the Chapel; Nicole Aldrich, Director of Chapel Music and of the Chapel Choir; Eric Plutz, University Organist; Elizabeth Powers, Chapel Administrator; Otis Byrd, Jr. Seminary Intern; Edgar Gomez, Sexton; Lisa McGurr, Sexton

 The University Chapel is a welcoming community of faith.
 We gather to sing God's praises, to hear God's living Word, to seek justice, and to proclaim God's love for all people.
 Every Sunday of every month the congregation is invited to bring non-perishable food items to be donated to Arm in Arm.
 If you are interested in making a contribution toward Sunday flowers in the chapel as a memorial, please contact Liz Powers for details at 609-258-3048.
-The offering this morning will go to Womanspace, Inc., a nonprofit agency providing an array of services to women in crisis in the Mercer County, New Jersey area.
+The offering this morning will go to the Partnership for the Homeless.
+Partnership for the Homeless is one of the nation’s largest service-providing agencies dealing with homelessness.